Clear the Way: Tips for Shoveling Snow Safely

 These numbers are scary, to say the least.

-To help prevent injuries when you shovel snow, we’ve compiled a list of the top 10 tips to ensure your safety while shoveling snow in your driveway.
+To help prevent injuries To help prevent injuries and ensure you’re shoveling snow safely, we’ve compiled a list of the top 10 tips to ensure your safety while shoveling snow in your driveway.

 1. Assess Your Health Level